5G ETFs and the Personalization and Globalization of Healthcare.

 Barriers to 5G in healthcare can be summarized as technological or regulatory.
 Insurance companies and government bodies will need to adapt their policies to address contactless treatment and fewer inpatient cases.
 New medical devices will need to be approved as beneficial to health, while network providers will need to assure users of the security of mass personal data being transmitted over multiple pathways.
 The quality and personability of remote patient care could become a divisive social justice issue.
 For example, if the wealthy are able to afford face to face appointments and the less financially secure are denied the necessary human element.
 Awareness of these challenges and creative approaches to their resolution may smooth the way towards the future of 5G-enhanced healthcare, helping people live longer, healthier, more productive lives.

 Investing involves risk.
 Principal loss is possible.
-As an ETF, the fund may trade at a premium or discount to NAV.
+As an ETF, the funds may trade at a premium or discount to NAV.
 Shares of any ETF are bought and sold at market price (not NAV) and are not individually redeemed from the Fund.
-The Fund is not actively managed and would not sell a security due to current or projected under performance unless that security is removed from the Index or is required upon a reconstitution of the Index.
+The Funds are not actively managed and would not sell a security due to current or projected under performance unless that security is removed from the Index or is required upon a reconstitution of the Index.
 A portfolio concentrated in a single industry or country, may be subject to a higher degree of risk.
 The value of stocks of information technology companies are particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition.
-The Fund is considered to be non-diversified, so it may invest more of its assets in the securities of a single issuer or a smaller number of issuers.
+The Funds are considered to be non-diversified, so they may invest more of its assets in the securities of a single issuer or a smaller number of issuers.
 Investments in foreign securities involve certain risks including risk of loss due to foreign currency fluctuations or to political or economic instability.
 This risk is magnified in emerging markets.
 Small and mid-cap companies are subject to greater and more unpredictable price changes than securities of large-cap companies.
+Augmented /Virtual Reality and video gaming companies are subject to intense global competition and may be smaller companies with limited resources.
+AR/VR and video gaming companies may have products that face rapid obsolescence and may also be subject to shifting consumer preferences, including preferences with respect to gaming console platforms and other forms of entertainment, and changes in consumer discretionary spending, all of which may change rapidly and cannot necessarily be predicted.

 Opinions expressed are subject to change, are not intended to be a forecast of future events, a guarantee of future results, nor investment advice.